-Three Ways To Blend Two Images In Photoshop
+How to Blend Two Images in Photoshop

 In this tutorial, I'll show you three easy ways to blend two images together in Photoshop!
 We'll start with the most basic way to blend images, and that's by using the Opacity option in the Layers panel.
 Then we'll look at how to get more interesting and creative results using Photoshop's layer blend modes.
 And finally, we'll learn how to blend two images seamlessly together using a layer mask.
 I'll also include a quick tip in each of the three sections to help speed up your workflow and get the best results.
-I'll be using Photoshop CC but this tutorial is fully compatible with Photoshop CS6.

 Let's get started!

-How To Blend Images In Photoshop
+How to blend images In Photoshop

 Method 1: The Layer Opacity Option

 The first way we'll look at for blending two images together is by using Photoshop's layer opacity option.
 Here's the first image I'll be using:

 If we look in the Layers panel, we see both images on their own separate layers.
 The beach photo is on the Background layer, and the portrait is on "Layer 1" above it:

 Related: How to move images into the same Photoshop document